BranislavLazic/ecommerce/actors-futures-cats.md

 ```

 The problem becomes one of how to use the result of such a call in a Monadic flow. `Either` is also a Monad, just like `Future`.
 A `Future[Either[A, B]]` is a Monad inside a Monad.
-And, because they're Monads of different types, one`flatMap` alone, or `join` won't work.
+And, because they're Monads of different types, they can't be joined; one`flatMap` alone  won't work.
 We would have to nest `flatMap` calls two-deep: once to get inside the `Future`, and once again to get inside the `Either`.
 While this is doable, it would be quite tricky as a coding exercise, and ultimately would dedicate more effort to nested Monads, than to the problem we're trying to solve.
 We need some construct outside the standard Scala library.

 #### The EitherT Monad Transformer from Cats

 [Cats](http://typelevel.org/cats/) is a library that provides type classes and algebraic data types that serve as abstractions for functional programming.
 A full discussion of Cats and functional structures is beyond the scope of this post, but if you're the type to take a deep dive, the Cats documentation, as well as _[Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala)_ by Paul Chiusano and Runar Bjarnason are a worthwhile read.

-The data type from the Cats library that will help here, is the `EitherT`. `EitherT` is a monad transformer for the `Either` Monad, and any other Monad of choice used to wrap the `Either`.
+The data type from the Cats library that will help here, is the `EitherT`. `EitherT` is a Monad Transformer for the `Either` Monad, and any other Monad of choice used to wrap the `Either`.
 Since this problem deals with an `Either` wrapped in a `Future`, an `EitherT[Future, HttpClientError, T]` will work well.
 The `apply` of `EitherT` creates an instance of the Monad Transformer:

 ```scala

 val gs: EitherT[Future, HttpClientError, ShipmentView] = EitherT(receivingClient.ask(GetShipment(sid)).mapTo[Either[HttpClientError, ShipmentView]])
 ```

-The magic of `EitherT` is its `flatMapF` method, which cuts through both Monad layers, working like `flatMap` on our original `Future`.
+The magic of `EitherT` is its `flatMapF` method, a super-powered `flatMap` which cuts through both Monad layers, working just like `flatMap` on our original `Future`.
 The original `Future[Either]]` construct inside `EitherT` is accessed by `EitherT.value`.
 This allows us to deal with the `Either[HttpClientError, T]` returned by the HTTP Client actors with a Monadic flow, just as we did with plain `Future`s.
-The result is a clean, concise solution, that is (just about) as readable as the solution before we introduced error handling:
+The result is a clean, concise solution, that is (just about) as readable as the solution we had before we introduced error handling:

 ```scala